 What We Do

-Emily Whitehead provides nutritional therapy and personal training services to clients to improve their health through diet and lifestyle interventions.
+Emily Whitehead provides nutrition and personal training services to clients to improve their health through diet and lifestyle interventions.
 We focus on preventative healthcare, the optimisation of physical and mental health and chronic health conditions.
 Through nutritional therapy consultations, dietary and lifestyle analysis and biochemical testing, we aim to understand the underlying causes of your health issues which we will seek to address through personalised dietary therapy, nutraceutical prescription (supplements), exercise and lifestyle advice.
 She is also a Phase IV instructor with the British Association of Cardiac Rehabilitation (BACPR).

 How We Obtain Your Personal Data